formapro/JsFormValidatorBundle/README.md

 ### 3.1 Preface<a name="p_3_1"></a>

 This bundle finds related DOM elements for each element of a symfony form and attach to it a special object-validator.
-That object contains list of properties and methods which fully define the validation process for the related form element.
+This object contains list of properties and methods which fully define the validation process for the related form element.
 And some of those properties and methods can be changed to customize the validation process.

 ### 3.2 Disable the validation for a specified field<a name="p_3_2"></a>